County of Toulouse: Independence

-Abd al-Rahman III of Córdoba managed to reunite Muslim Spain, and carried the emirate of Córdoba to its zenith, transforming it into the prestigious caliphate of Córdoba in 929.
-In the 920s he launched a general offensive against the Christian kingdoms in the north of Spain.
-In 920 (and possibly also in 929) one of his armies crossed the Pyrenees and went as far north as Toulouse, without capturing the city.
+Abd al-Rahman III of Córdoba managed to reunite Muslim Spain and launched an offensive against the northern Christian kingdoms and went as far north as Toulouse, without capturing the city.
 In 924, the Magyars (ancestors of the Hungarians) launched an expedition toward the west and went as far as Toulouse, but they were defeated by Count Raymond III Pons of Toulouse.
 At the end of the 10th century all the Carolingian wars and subsequent invasions had left the county of Toulouse in disarray.
-Large expanses of lands were left uncultivated as many farms had been abandoned.
-Toulouse was perhaps faring a little better than northern France in the sense that its proximity to Muslim Spain meant there was a strong flow of knowledge and culture coming from the schools and printing houses of Córdoba.
+However, Toulouse was perhaps faring a little better than northern France in the sense that its proximity to Muslim Spain meant there was a strong flow of knowledge and culture coming from the schools and printing houses of Córdoba.
 Toulouse had also retained Roman Law unlike northern France, and had in general kept more of the Roman legacy, even in these troubled times.
 The ground was there for a recovery of civilization.

+11th–12th century

 At the beginning of the second millennium, the drifting attitude of the clergy and the confiscation of the Church by the Toulouse administration initiated a degradation of the worship.
 The Saint-Sernin church, the Daurade basilica, and the Saint-Étienne cathedral were not maintained properly.
 New religious currents appeared, like the Cluniac reform.
 Bishop Isarn, helped by Pope Gregory VII, tried to put everything back in order.
 He gave the Daurade Basilica to the Cluniac abbots in 1077.
 In Saint-Sernin, he met a strong opposition in the person of Raimond Gayrard, a provost who had just built a hospital for the poor and was proposing to build a basilica.

 Supported by count Guilhem IV, Saint Raymond finally gained permission from Pope Urban II to dedicate the building in 1096.
 The religious quarrels had just awoken the faith of Toulouse.
 This rebirth was accompanied by a new demographic progression, supported by technically more efficient agriculture.

 The suburbs of Saint-Michel and Saint Cyprien were built during this period.
 The Daurade bridge connected in 1181 the Saint-Cyprien suburb to the gates of the city.
 The suburbs of Saint-Sernin and Saint-Pierre des Cuisines also had a remarkable expansion.